julian-rose/FreeRTOS-for-Agon/README.md

 <p>

 Agon is well-suited to the role of micro-controller through the Extensions Interface, providing UART, SPI, I2C and GPIO connectivity.
-Moreover, with its tightly integrated VDP, users can develop a GUI to visualise the system under control, or to graph I/O.
+Moreover, with its integrated VDP, applications can include a sophisticated GUI to visualise the system under control, or to graph I/O in real-time.

 <h3>What is MOS?</h3>
 MOS is the Machine Operating System for Agon Light and compatibles.
 It runs on